Faculty and Staff Travel Policies

 The OGSS also offers more in-depth, voluntary training called The Education Abroad Crisis Management Council (EACMC), a group of Northwestern employees that routinely support student, faculty or staff international travel who receive additional travel health and safety training as well as periodic “refresher” training.
 EACMC members may be called upon to lead or support travelers in crisis in collaboration with OGSS and other units on campus.

 Faculty or staff traveling on the same itinerary with three or more students is considered a group trip, which must be registered by a Trip Leader or Trip Organizer unless the trip is sponsored by the Global Learning Office.
-For guidance on planning group travel, see the Faculty / Staff checklist, which includes information about mandatory Trip Leader training.
+For guidance on planning group travel, see the Checklist for Group Travel Abroad which includes information about mandatory Trip Leader training.

 Review Security Information Resources and sign up for safety messaging from the U.S. Department of State for your destination(s).
 (This service is also open to non-U.S. citizens.)
 For more in-depth travel security information, sign up for subject-specific alerts from our intelligence and assistance firm, Crisis24.
 Other topics, such as surveillance detection, terrorism, securing electronic devices and evacuation polices and procedure are covered on the Travel Security pages.